358203708/Computational_Artifact/README.md

 3.Some contents or concepts are from Tim Burners-Lee's paper -- World-Wide Web: The Information Universe.

-4.Emyr Al Kautsar has uploaded this website to his ECS homepage, and the website is http://users.ecs.soton.ac.uk/eak2g15/www
+4.I have uploaded this website to my ECS personal homepage, and the website is http://users.ecs.soton.ac.uk/sw9n14/Computational_Artifact/